 The 1998 General Ordinance establishes the 1998 Ordinance Sinking Fund Reserve as part of the 1998 Ordinance Sinking Fund.
 The City is required to deposit to the credit of the 1998 Ordinance Sinking Fund Reserve from the proceeds of sale of each series of bonds issued under the 1998 General Ordinance and/or Gas Works Revenues an amount which, together with other amounts in the 1998 Ordinance Sinking Fund Reserve, equal the maximum amount required in any Fiscal Year to pay principal of and interest on the 1998 Ordinance Bonds of such series coming due and payable in that Fiscal Year.
-In lieu of a deposit to the credit of the 1998 Ordinance Sinking Fund Reserve or in substitution for amounts in the 1998 Ordinance Sinking Fund Reserve, the City may provide one or more letters of credit or other Credit Facilities in the same aggregate amount, issued by a provider or providers whose credit facilities are such that bonds secured by such credit facilities are rated in one of the three (3) highest rating categories by Moody's Investors Service, Inc., Fitch Ratings or Standard & Poor's Ratings Service, a Division of The McGraw-Hill Companies, Inc., all in the manner described under "The 1998 General Ordinance - Sinking Fund Reserve" in APPENDIX D.
+In lieu of a deposit to the credit of the 1998 Ordinance Sinking Fund Reserve, the City may provide one or more letters of credit or other Credit Facilities in the same aggregate amount, issued by a provider or providers whose credit facilities are such that bonds secured by such credit facilities are rated in one of the three (3) highest rating categories by Moody's Investors Service, Inc., Fitch Ratings or Standard & Poor's Ratings Service, a Division of The McGraw-Hill Companies, Inc., all in the manner described under "The 1998 General Ordinance - Sinking Fund Reserve" in APPENDIX D.

 If, at any time and for any reason, the monies in the 1998 Ordinance Sinking Fund (other than the 1998 Ordinance Sinking Fund Reserve) are insufficient to pay, as and when due, debt service on any bond or bonds secured by the 1998 Ordinance Sinking Fund Reserve, the 1998 Ordinance Sinking Fund Depositary is required to pay over to the Fiscal Agent, from the 1998 Ordinance Sinking Fund Reserve, the amount of the deficiency.
-If by reason of such withdrawal (including draws on any Credit Facilities held to satisfy the 1998 Ordinance Sinking Fund Reserve Requirement) or for any other reason there shall be a deficiency in the 1998 Ordinance Sinking Fund Reserve, the City has covenanted to restore such deficiency (either by a deposit of funds or the reinstatement of the cash limits of the Credit Facilities) within twelve (12) months.
-The 1998 Ordinance Sinking Fund Reserve shall be valued by the 1998 Ordinance Sinking Fund Depositary promptly after any withdrawal from the 1998 Ordinance Sinking Fund Reserve or any other event indicating a possible deficiency in the 1998 Ordinance Sinking Fund Reserve and on August 31 of each Fiscal Year of PGW.
-As of June 30, 2011, the value of the funds and investments on deposit in the 1998 Ordinance Sinking Fund Reserve was required to be at least \$72,424,000 and the amount in the 1998 Ordinance Sinking Fund Reserve met this requirement.
+If by reason of such withdrawal (including draws on any Credit Facilities held to satisfy the 1998 Ordinance Sinking Fund

+Reserve Requirement) or for any other reason there shall be a deficiency in the 1998 Ordinance Sinking Fund Reserve, the City has covenanted to restore such deficiency (either by a deposit of funds or the reinstatement of the cash limits of the Credit Facilities) within twelve (12) months.
+The 1998 Ordinance Sinking Fund Reserve shall be valued by the 1998 Ordinance Sinking Fund Depositary promptly after any withdrawal from the 1998 Ordinance Sinking Fund Reserve and on August 31 of each Fiscal Year of PGW.
+As of June 30, 2011, the value of the funds and investments on deposit in the 1998 Ordinance Sinking Fund Reserve met this requirement.
 The 1998 Ordinance Sinking Fund and 1998 Ordinance Sinking Fund Reserve are managed by, and invested and reinvested under the direction of, the Director of Finance of the City.
 The 1998 Ordinance Sinking Fund Reserve is established solely for the benefit and security of the Holders of 1998 Ordinance Bonds, including the Tenth Series Bonds.
-Neither Holders of 1975 Ordinance Bonds, including the Twentieth Series Bonds, nor Qualified Swap Providers shall have any claim on amounts in the 1998 Ordinance Sinking Fund Reserve.
+Neither Holders of 1975 Ordinance Bonds, nor Qualified Swap Providers shall have any claim on amounts in the 1998 Ordinance Sinking Fund Reserve.